hangindev/gatsby-theme-courses/gatsby-theme-courses/README.md

   The Gatsby course theme
 </h1>

-A Gatsby theme for creating a course platform.
+A Gatsby theme for creating a course platform using Youtube as a video host.

 ## Installation